anushkadesai06/anushkadesai06/README.md

 - 👋 Hi, I’m @anushkadesai06
-- 👀 I’m interested in AP Computer Science
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python

 <!---
 anushkadesai06/anushkadesai06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.